 Marriott Bonvoy Boundless™ Credit Card (Formerly Chase Marriott Rewards Premier Plus Credit Card) Review

 - Marriott points are now very flexible after the merger with SPG.
-We estimate the value of a Marriott point at 0.7 cents/point, making the 125k+1 FN sign-up bonus is worth about $1,075!
+We estimate the value of a Marriott point at 0.7 cents/point.
+We estimate the value of 50k FN to be about $210, so the 5 FN sign-up bonus is worth about $1,050!

 - If you pay the annual fee after your first account anniversary, you will be credited a free night (FN) available for a one night stay at any Marriott hotel requiring 35k points or less.

 - Complimentary Marriott Silver status.
 Earn Marriott Gold status by spending at least $35k within each membership year.

 - Earn 15 elite nights each calendar year (elite nights are for status, not free nights).
 Each Marriott account can receive at most 15 annual elite nights credit from co-branded card.